SpeerLab/STORM-UI/README.md

 When the first FIJI subprocess launches, input rigid registration parameters to continue the alignment.
 Information on rigid alignment in FIJI is found here: https://imagej.net/imaging/registration.

 A Python subprocess opens displaying the compressed final image field.
 Drag cursor within the displayed image to set a sample ROI for cropping the image stack.
 Release the cursor to identify the ROI.
-Close the window and press ìEscapeî on the keyboard to crop the dataset.
+Close the window and press ‚ÄúEscape‚Äù on the keyboard to crop the dataset.

 When the second FIJI subprocess launches, input elastic registration parameters to continue the alignment.
 Elastic alignment is implemented in TrakEM2 based on the original publication (Saalfeld et al., 2012).
 Information on elastic alignment parameters is found here: https://imagej.net/plugins/elastic-alignment-and-montage.

-#
-# The MIT License
-#
-# Copyright (c) 2021 Speer Lab, University of Maryland
-#
-# Permission is hereby granted, free of charge, to any person obtaining a copy
-# of this software and associated documentation files (the "Software"), to deal
-# in the Software without restriction, including without limitation the rights
-# to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
-# copies of the Software, and to permit persons to whom the Software is
-# furnished to do so, subject to the following conditions:
-#
-# The above copyright notice and this permission notice shall be included in
-# all copies or substantial portions of the Software.
-#
-# THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
-# IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
-# FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE
-# AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
-# LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
-# OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN
-# THE SOFTWARE.
-#